Tuesday, July 31, 2007

 Nutrition (per serving): 250.9 calories; 34% calories from fat; 9.7g total fat; 0.0mg cholesterol; 60.5mg sodium; 320.4mg potassium; 26.5g carbohydrates; 8.3g fiber; 6.2g sugar; 18.3g net carbs; 15.8g protein; 5.0 points.

-I had imbibed the BEST lemonade I ever had at "The Palestine Cafe" on Victoria Drive in Vancouver, BC (Update, 2011-- no longer there, unfortunately) recently, so I wanted to recreate that drink.
+I recently imbibed the BEST lemonade I have ever tasted at "The Palestine Cafe" on Victoria Drive in Vancouver, BC.
+(Update, 2011-- no longer there, unfortunately.
+Update 2013: the owners have opened a new restaurant at a different location-- to great reviews! http://www.tamam.ca/) So I wanted to recreate that drink.
 I found this recipe online and it was delicious!

 PALESTINIAN LEMONADE WITH MINT LEAVES FOR 4